Arjun-Patel1/agentic-ml-recommender-system/README.md

 # agentic-ml-recommender-system

 Docker Link:- https://hub.docker.com/r/arjunpatel89806/agentic-recommender

-Agentic ML Recommender System — an autonomous, multi-agent machine learning system that trains, evaluates, critiques, and governs recommendation models using LangGraph and production-grade ML workflows.
+Some files on github are missing because there size was large Agentic ML Recommender System — an autonomous, multi-agent machine learning system that trains, evaluates, critiques, and governs recommendation models using LangGraph and production-grade ML workflows.

 An end-to-end **agent-driven machine learning system** that autonomously trains, evaluates, governs, and explains a recommendation model using a structured multi-agent workflow.